Make Trouble, Watch Things Happen

 “Here drink this,” Dr. B. said.

-He finished a glass of something icy and sweet-salty.
+He finished a glass of something apple-y, icy and sweet-salty.

 Pandolf was mentioned.
 “Yes, Pandolf tried to recruit me,” the Indian doctor said.

-“You didn’t want to stay there, AJ?” he asked, feeling better.
+“You didn’t want to stay there, AJ?”
+He was now feeling better.

 “I had grander ambitions.”

-“AJ didn’t need to stay at Pandolf,” Elise said. “ There are other academic centers where they actually value diversity.
-But the work here is more cutting-edge.
-Pays better too.”
+“AJ didn’t need to stay at Pandolf,” Sheraton said stiffly. “ There are other academic centers where they actually value diversity.
+Instead he came here, to the cutting edge.”

-Feeling tension, Campbell asked.
-“So who’s taking care of all those people in the waiting area?”
+“Sorry,” Campbell said.
+“Can I ask who’s taking care of all those people in the waiting area?”

 “Our highly-trained nurses,” Dr. B answered.
 “Until I came, they ran all the healthcare on this base.
-But we’re gearing up to be a fully operational world-class medical center, a flagship for Soria.
+But we’re gearing up to be a fully operational world-class medical center, a galactic flagship for Soria.
+I’m a big Star Wars guy.

-“And I need to return to the computer room and lab,” Campbell said, “doing — here he recited technical terms and acronyms they didn’t know — there isn’t much time.”
+“And I need to return to the Drukker,” Campbell said, “doing — here he recited technical terms and acronyms they didn’t know — I didn’t get much time to go-live with the “Mary” Drukker plate.”

-After walking around the mini-hospital, they met Ali, a small boy with one eye covered and scarring on his face and neck.
-Shy, he pressed against his mother.
-After some coaxing from Dr. B. in Saburian, he said something.
+After touring the mini-hospital, they met Ali, a boy with one eye covered and scarring on his face and neck.
+He pressed against his mother.
+After some coaxing from Dr. B. in Saburian, he shyly said something.

 “Ali says you’re very tall,” Dr. B. said to Campbell, “more than me, the biggest man he’s ever seen, Gulliver.”

-They went next to Dr. B.’s office, a spacious room decorated with awards and diplomas.
+They went next to Dr. B.’s office, a spacious room with a brag wall of awards and diplomas.
 Two large windows overlooked an irrigated garden.

-“Mary’s schedule today,” Elise said, “is her favorite French dinner followed by a good night’s rest.
-No one asked me because honestly, she won’t feel like eating much after her long trip.”
+“Mary’s schedule today,” Sheraton said, “is her favorite French dinner followed by a good night’s rest.
+No one asked me because honestly, I doubt she’ll feel like eating much after her long trip.”

 “She gets one day to rest,” Dr. B. said, “and then we will harvest more samples of her cancer.
 Soria sent a radiology technician to help me.
 A local anesthetic should work nicely for the deeper biopsies.
 They’ll wait in the freezer for Manny.
 He should be here in two weeks.”

 “That’s a change in plan!”
-Elise looked stunned.
+Sheraton looked stunned.

-“Elise, the sedation cocktail for Mary, we need to discuss that tomorrow.
+“OK, a second treatment may be too ambitious,” Dr. B. said.
+“Elise, the sedation cocktail for Mary, let’s discuss that first thing tomorrow.
 David, that’s for the treatment’s side-effects.”

 “Pressure’s on, David!”
-Elise said happily, “time to get Mary’s Drukker plate operational.”
+Sheraton said happily, “time to get that serum ready.”

-“Pedal to the metal ma’am,” he said cheerily, “an army of a few million T-for-Terminator cells are coming your way.”
+“Pedal to the metal ma’am,” he said cheerily, “an army of millions: T-for-Terminator cells coming your way.”

-Lunch trays arrived.
-Over Western-style egg sandwiches with tall glasses of iced soda, their conversation turned personal.
+Over Western-style egg sandwiches with tall glasses of iced soda, their conversation took a personal turn.

-“You do like Batman.”
-Elise got up to put her arm around him.
-“Someday soon, but not today AJ, because you and I have more work to do, we need to talk over drinks.
-We can say it’s Happy Hour somewhere in the world.”
+She got up and put her arm around him.
+“Someday soon, but not today AJ, because you and I have more work to do, we need to talk over drinks, have our Happy Hour somewhere in the world.”

-“So you were the one who told Michael I like that wine,” Elise said.
-“The Loire was the region in France where the French kings kept their mistresses.
-Now I would never have had the patience for cranky, old autocrats.”
+“Oh my gosh,” she said, “so you were the one who told Michael I like that wine.
+You know that the Loire was the region in France where kings kept their mistresses, women with lots of patience for cranky, old autocrats.”

 She suddenly looked alarmed.
 “Oh no, AJ, we’ll talk more later.
 It’s time to get Mary.
 Please call that minder.”